colettegallagher/project-iris/README.md

 ### 3. Statistics Used

 The following statisical methods were used to analyse each category of the Iris data set.
-To access the code click on the link following the required statistical method.
-Answers for each value are listed at the end of the code.
+Answers for each value are listed as text at the end of the codes.

 1. [Minimum Value](https://github.com/colettegallagher/project-iris/blob/master/minimum.py)
 2. [Maximum Value](https://github.com/colettegallagher/project-iris/blob/master/maximum.py)